Key Camera Specifications and CAMERA HW score

 - Primary: 26mm 12-MP f/1.8 wide (Primary) +OIS

 - Ultrawide: 13 mm 12-MP f/2.4 ultrawide

-On paper, the iPhone camera hardware isn’t impressive.
+On paper, the iPhone 11 Pro’s camera hardware isn’t impressive and gets a CAMERA HW score of 120 (v1.1).
 In fact, it features regular-size sensors and relatively small apertures when compared with competitors.
 Yet, Apple has worked hard to make the best of it, and the result is very good, as you’re about to see.

 The main change that explains the better low-light performance and lower average noise is the higher Maximum ISO (from 2304 to 3072) of the primary camera.
 The telephoto camera benefits from the same kind of improvements, along with a larger aperture.